-\textbf{Comparison with Early Stopping:} Adaptive allocation for hyperparameter optimization can be thought of as a form of early stopping where less promising configurations are halted before completion. \citet{earlystopping2015} propose an early stopping method for neural networks and combine it with SMAC to speed up hyperparameter optimization.
+\textbf{Comparison with Early-Stopping:} \citet{earlystopping2015} proposed an early-stopping method for neural networks and combined it with SMAC to speed up hyperparameter optimization.
 Their method stops training a configuration if the probability of the configuration beating the current best is below a specified threshold.
 This probability is estimated by extrapolating learning curves fit to the intermediate validation error losses of a configuration.
 If a configuration is terminated early, the predicted terminal value from the estimated learning curves is used as the validation error passed to the hyperparameter optimization algorithm.
 Hence, if the learning curve fit is poor, it could impact the performance of the configuration selection algorithm.
-While this approach is heuristic in nature, it could work well in practice so we compare \ouralg to SMAC with early termination (labeled SMAC\_early in Figure \ref{fig:cnn_bars}).
-We used the conservative termination criterion with default parameters and recorded the validation loss every 400 iterations and evaluated the termination criterion 3 times within the training period (every 8k iterations for CIFAR-10 and MRBI and every 16k iterations for SVHN).\footnote{We used the code provided at https://github.com/automl/pylearningcurvepredictor.} Comparing performance by the total multiple of $\Rmax$ used is conservative because it does not account for the time spent fitting the learning curve in order to check the termination criterion.
+While this approach is heuristic in nature, it could work well in practice so we compare \ouralg to SMAC with early termination (labeled SMAC (early) in Figure \ref{fig:cnn_bars}).
+We used the conservative termination criterion with default parameters and recorded the validation loss every 400 iterations and evaluated the termination criterion 3 times within the training period (every 8k iterations for CIFAR-10 and MRBI and every 16k iterations for SVHN).\footnote{We used the code provided at https://github.com/automl/pylearningcurvepredictor.} Comparing the performance by the number of total iterations as mulitple of $\Rmax$ is conservative because it does not account for the time spent fitting the learning curve in order to check the termination criterion.